 Some of the key things you need to remember when doing these types of exercises for your legs, hips and thighs is to keep your back straight by bringing your shoulders back and your chest out.
 Keep your hips in a squared position facing in the same direction as your head.
 Always concentrate on the specific muscle group being trained and move with slow and controlled tempo at all times.
 The exercises shown below will be performed using high repetitions with light weights.
 Some key tips to focus on include:

-- Spotting using the machines handles
+- Spot yourself using the handles on the machine.

-Ironically, I am discussing the warm up last but it should be done first!
+Ironically, I am discussing the warm-up portion of the workout last but it should always be performed first!
 Before you do these exercises there is a great way to warm up your legs and get them prepared for the work ahead.
-Getting the blood flowing is a wonderful way to loosen up so that you can stretch comfortably before your thigh workout.
+Getting the blood flowing is a wonderful way to loosen up your muscles before beginning your thigh workout.
 This can be done at home or in a hotel room with just a simple phone book.
 All you have to do is step up and place one foot onto the phone book and then extend your leg back and place the emphasis directly on the glutes.
 Repeat this movement with each side for about 5 minutes.
 Finish with an inner and outer thigh stretch and then you can get started with your workout!

 - Sets: 3-5 (2 for beginners)

 - Rest: average 2 minutes between sets (you can stretch between sets)